Developing new opportunities in the southern Mediterranean

 - Environment: water and sanitation, solid waste disposal and treatment, pollution abatement, irrigation

-- Human and social capital: construction and refurbishment of hospitals/healthcare-centres, schools/colleges, social housing
+- Human and social capital: construction and refurbishment of hospitals and healthcare centres, education and research facilities, social housing

 A major player

 FEMIP began in 2002, an important intensification of a more than 30-year financial partnership between the region and the EIB.
-Since 2002, EUR 13bn has been invested through FEMIP.
-For more details of our total, regional and sectoral activities see here.
+Since 2002, over EUR 19 bn has been invested through FEMIP.

 A partnership role

-FEMIP has become a key player in the partnership between the EU and the Southern and Eastern Mediterranean, part of a process encouraging economic renewal and openness.
+FEMIP has become a key player in the partnership between the EU and the Mediterranean partner countries, part of a process encouraging economic renewal and openness.
 We cooperate with several national and multilateral actors and we actively support the goals of the Union for the Mediterranean.

-Algeria, Egypt, Gaza/West Bank, Israel, Jordan, Lebanon, Morocco, Syria* and Tunisia and soon Libya.
+Algeria, Egypt, Israel, Jordan, Lebanon, Libya*, Morocco, Palestine**, Syria* and Tunisia.